ahuber33/PALLAS_Collimateurs_Simulation/README.md

 - **/field/** manages the magnetic field inside the spectrometer :
     - SetStatusMapBField allows to the user to choose the application of a B Map (if available) or a constant B value.
-    - SetConstantBField defines the value of magnetic field if the SetStatusMapBField is set to false
+    - SetConstantDipoleBField defines the value of magnetic field's Dipole if the SetStatusMapBField is set to false
+    - SetQ1Gradient defines the gradient value of Q1
+    - SetQ2Gradient defines the gradient value of Q2
+    - SetQ3Gradient defines the gradient value of Q3
+    - SetQ4Gradient defines the gradient value of Q4

 - **/step/** manages the informations inside the SteppingAction :
     - SetTrackingStatus allows to user to activate/desactivate the tracking of particles.
 It can be useful for inputs verification.